joemoose/dungeoneers.d20/docs/equipment.md

 | *Wounded* | Disadvantage on STR and DEX checks | Full rest |

 !!!
 Note
-		See the [How to Play](play.md) section for information about attribute checks and disadvantages.
+		See the [How to Play](play.md) section for information about attribute checks and disadvantages and the [Damage](damage.md) section for information about rests.

 ## Hirelings